vijaywalunj/DataOps-Hands-on-Labs/README.md

-# Hands on Lab for Cosmosdb with Nodejs
+# Hands on Lab for Cosmosdb with Java